neuro-team-femto/lab_manual/docs/being-a-lab-member/how-we-do-things/setting-a-zoom-talk.md

 1. Connect the presenter's computer to one of the two <mark style="background-color:yellow;">whatsitsname</mark> client via USB-C

+2. Start the TV and navigate to the right HDMI input.

+!!! success "If all works correctly,"
-The computer's screen and sound should be mirrored to the TV.
+	The computer's screen and sound should appear on the TV.